Your search is only as good as your search terms!

 For example, a CQ Researcher article on human trafficking contains info-graphics that are full of potential search terms, like modern slavery, forced labor, sex trafficking, bonded laborers, and many more.
-Looking at the bibliography, the first source is a book on the shlef at Logue Library.
+Looking at the bibliography, the first source is a book on the shelf at Logue Library.
 The link to WorldCat shows descriptive terms and a table of contents list.
-The book might be a good source itself, or might be a good lead to other sources or search ideas.
+The book might be a good source itself or might be a good lead to other sources or search ideas.

 Use a format like this to organize your thoughts into concepts and list synonyms for the concepts.

 Check them off your list as you go.
 If you find that you are repeatedly seeing the same search results, you might be inadvertently using the same search terms!

 Click the screenshot for a printable version of the Keyword Worksheet/Search Tips

 If you get stuck trying to find good synonyms for your concepts, try